 HACA will provide the name, address, and phone of the contact for HACA in the jurisdiction to which they wish to move.
-If there is more than one PHA with jurisdiction over the area to which the family wishes to move, the PHA will advise the family that the family must select the receiving PHA and notify the initial PHA of which receiving PHA was selected.
+If there is more than one PHA with jurisdiction over the area to which the family wishes to move, the PHA will advise the family that the family selects the receiving PHA and notify the initial PHA of which receiving PHA was selected.
+The PHA will provide the family with contact information for all of the receiving PHAs that serve the area.
+The PHA will not provide any additional information about receiving PHAs in the area.
 The PHA will further inform the family that if the family prefers not to select the receiving PHA, the initial PHA will select the receiving PHA on behalf of the family.
+In this case, the PHA will not provide the family with information for all receiving PHAs in the area.